- References (1)

 - Inventor Info

 |Antigen/Gene or Protein Targets||Androgen Receptor variants|

 Resistance to androgen receptor (AR)-targeted therapies in prostate cancer (PC) is a major clinical problem.
 A key mechanism of treatment resistance in advanced PC is the generation of alternatively spliced forms of the AR termed AR variants (AR-Vs) that are refractory to targeted agents and drive tumour progression.
 Our understanding of how AR-Vs function is limited due to difficulties in distinguishing their discriminate activities from full-length AR (FL-AR).

-The CWR22Rv1-AR-EK (Androgen Receptor-Exon Knockout) cell line is a prostate cancer cell line which is knockout for FL-AR but retains expression of all endogenous AR-Vs making it a valuable model for the study of receptor splice variants.
+The CWR22Rv1-AR-EK (Androgen Receptor-Exon Knockout) cell line is a prostate cancer cell line which is knockout for FL-AR (by CRISPR) but retains expression of all endogenous AR-Vs making it a valuable model for the study of receptor splice variants.
 This new derivative is dependent upon AR-Vs for growth and is refractory to all FL-AR-targeting agents.

 |Production Details||CRISPR-derived cell line that has lost expression of full length androgen receptor (FL-AR), but retains all endogenous androgen receptor variants (AR-Vs).
 Two gRNAs were designed to target distinct loci within exon 5 of the AR gene.
 To knock-in a stop codon into exon 5 of the AR locus, a 180 bp ssODN template was designed containing a central TAA sequence and flanked by 75 bp 5′ and 3′ termini 100% complementary to the AR gene sequence.|

 |Recommended Growing Conditions||RPMI 1640 media supplemented with 10% foetal calf serum (FCS) and 5% L-glutamine at 37°C|